+Expected transitional impact.
 Due to the difference in calculation and sources between SOFR and LIBOR, credit spread adjustments will be necessary to maintain the stability of transaction economics.
-In determining the necessary credit spread adjustment, it is very important to ensure consistency of the existing economics.
-The adjustment can be determined from a historical mean/median of the SOFR vs LIBOR index spread, or from the basis difference in fair values using the respective SOFR and LIBOR yield curves at transition.
+In determining the necessary credit spread adjustment, it is important to ensure consistency of the existing economics.

+The adjustment can be determined from a historical mean/median of the SOFR vs. LIBOR index spread.
+This is a simple approach and, therefore, is the primary method recommended by the ARRC and adopted by the International Swaps and Derivatives Association.
+For counterparties that prefer and agree on a forward-looking approach, the adjustment can be determined from the basis difference in fair values using the respective SOFR and LIBOR yield curves at transition.